COVID-19 Vaccination rollout information – Workers

 Your employer must also consider whether because of your circumstances, particular working arrangements need to be put in place for you.
 They should take into account your specific characteristics, the nature of your workplace and the type of work you do.
-The Australian Health Protection Principal Committee has put out advice about vulnerable workers.

 I am vaccinated.
 Do I still have to take other precautions such as physical distancing and frequently washing my hands?

 Yes.
 A safe and effective vaccine is only be one part of keeping the community safe and healthy.
 It is important that you continue to take the following steps to prevent the spread of COVID-19: